nikhilsharma2317/US-Sales-Online/README_US_Sales_Online.md

 ## Files in the Repository

-- `US Sales Online Updated.ipynb`: This is the Jupyter notebook containing the data analysis.
+- `US Sales Online.ipynb`: This is the Jupyter notebook containing the data analysis.
 It includes SQL queries for various types of analyses and uses pandas for data manipulation and analysis.
 - `requirements_US_Sales_Online.txt`: This file lists the Python packages required to run the notebook.

 ## Installation & Usage